emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟

 ***
-## 1Shows
-### Score: 18/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. All of its server have auto-next built in. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Sites UI is good, feels modern, has a lot of nice touches. ✔️
-1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Decent sorting options and has built in AI recommendation tool. ✔️
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ✔️
-1. Has watch parties, but its just screen sharing plugin that doesn't work well, and has no chat. 🟡

-Community Favorites: 🌟

-***
 ## FlickyStream
 ### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️